-With this Italy itinerary, you can ferret out Italy's best art and must see masterpieces.
-If you're an art lover, you may want to even fashion your itinerary based on where to find the best Italian art.
-To further that cause, I have several artist trails you can follow -- Michelangelo, Leonardo, Bernini, Caravaggio, etc.
+If you’re an art lover, you may want to fashion your Italy itinerary based on where to find the best Italian art.
+To further that cause, I have several artist trails you can follow — Michelangelo, Leonardo, Raphael, Bernini, Caravaggio, etc.

 For your convenience, I’ve divvied up the must visit art destinations in Italy by city.
 And added in some other must visit destinations by region.
 Let’s take a tour of the best art in Italy, to help you create your own Italy art bucket list.

-Here's my expert compilation on Italy for art lovers, based on years of travel and study.
+Here’s my expert compilation of the best art Italy for art lovers, based on years of intensive travel and study.

 Here’s what you can’t miss, art wise, in Rome: